Regulatory actions for July 24, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Camber Spine, Saphetor, THINK Surgical, Zimvie.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accord, Affyimmune, Arcutis, Bioatla, Diamyd, Fordoz, Merz, Mesoblast, Samsung Bioepis.

 Briefs